A critical appraisal of tests of locality and of entanglement versus non-entanglement at colliders: Testing locality at colliders

 We will come back to the last point in section~\ref{sec:exp}.
 Before that, let us illustrate the first point on the study of entanglement in two cases.
 First, we discuss the interpretation of the measurement of angular correlations in $e^+e^-\to\gamma\Lambda\bar\Lambda\to \gamma\,p\pi^-\,\bar p\pi^+$ from refs.~\cite{BESIII:2025vsr,BESIII:2018cnd,BESIII:2022qax} in terms of a test of entanglement, and second in top-pair production at the LHC, proposed in refs.~\cite{Fabbrichesi:2021npl,Barr:2024djo,Fabbrichesi:2023:Constraining, Han:2023fci, cheng:2025:optimizing,aguilar:2023:postdecay} and measured in refs.~\cite{ATLAS:2024:entanglement,CMS:2024:entanglement}.

-In the first example of ref.~\cite{BESIII:2025vsr}, BESIII interprets the measurement of angular correlations of protons and antiprotons in the process $e^+e^-\to\gamma\eta_c\to\gamma\Lambda\bar\Lambda\to \gamma\,p\pi^-\,\bar p\pi^+$ as a measurement of entanglement and as an exclusion of locality in LHVTs with a significance of $5.2\,\sigma$ using Bell- and CHSH-type inequalities.
-This decay channel has already been critically discussed in ref.~\cite{Abel:1992kz}.\footnote{Interestingly, ref.~\cite{Abel:1992kz} is cited in ref.~\cite{BESIII:2025vsr}, however without any acknowledgement of the critical discussion.} The analysis is based on the idea that the expectation value $E$ of the spin correlations between the $\Lambda$ spins along the directions $\mathbf{n}_{1,2}$, for the $\Lambda$'s emerging from the $\eta_c$ decay, can be measured through observing the relative angle between the protons: \beq E(\mathbf{n}_1,\mathbf{n}_2)= \langle S|\boldsymbol\sigma\cdot\mathbf{n}_1\,\boldsymbol\sigma\cdot\mathbf{n}_2|S\rangle = -\cos\theta_{p\bar p}\,. \eeq The paper by the BESIII collaboration starts with the claim that the parameter $\alpha_{\Lambda}$ in the function describing the distribution $I$ of the angle $\theta_{p\bar p}$ between the proton directions \beq I(\theta_{p\bar p}) = 1 + \alpha_{\Lambda} \cos\theta_{p\bar p} \eeq has been experimentally measured as $\alpha_{\Lambda} = 0.750 \pm 0.009 \pm 0.004$ in refs.~\cite{BESIII:2018cnd,BESIII:2022qax}.
-Although experimental input appears to have been used exclusively to determine the critical input parameter $\alpha_{\Lambda}$ independently of the assumption of QM, a look at the derivation of the angular distributions from which $\alpha_{\Lambda}$ is obtained reveals that the measurement of $\alpha_ {\Lambda}$ {is} inferred from a fit to a QFT prediction~\cite{Faldt:2017kgy}, and {thus} it is only valid within the assumptions of QM. {Therefore}, the interpretation of $p\bar p$ angular correlations at BESIII as a test of LHVTs is dependent on assuming QM in the measurement of decay angular parameters and thus cannot exclude LHVTs.
+In the first example of ref.~\cite{BESIII:2025vsr}, BESIII interprets the measurement of angular correlations of protons and antiprotons in the process $e^+e^-\to\gamma\eta_c\to\gamma\Lambda\bar\Lambda\to \gamma\,p\pi^- \,\bar p\pi^+$ as a measurement of entanglement and as an exclusion of locality in LHVTs with a significance of $5.2\,\sigma$ using Bell- and CHSH-type inequalities.
+This decay channel has already been critically discussed in ref.~\cite{Abel:1992kz}.\footnote{Interestingly, ref.~\cite{Abel:1992kz} is cited in ref.~\cite{BESIII:2025vsr}, however without any acknowledgment of the critical discussion.} The analysis is based on the idea that the expectation value $E$ of the spin correlations between the $\Lambda$ spins along the directions $\mathbf{n}_{1,2}$, for the $\Lambda$'s emerging from the $\eta_c$ decay, can be measured through the observation of the relative angle between the protons' momenta, $\theta_{p\bar p}$: \beq E(\mathbf{n}_1,\mathbf{n}_2)= \langle S|\boldsymbol\sigma\cdot\mathbf{n}_1\,\boldsymbol\sigma\cdot\mathbf{n}_2|S\rangle = -\cos\theta_{p\bar p}\,, \eeq which is derived from QM.
+Furthermore, the paper by the BESIII collaboration starts with the claim that the parameter $\alpha_{\Lambda}$ in the function relating the measured distribution $I(\theta_{p\bar p})$ of the angle $\theta_{p\bar p}$ between the proton momenta \beq I(\theta_{p\bar p}) = 1 + \alpha_{\Lambda}^2 \cos\theta_{p\bar p}\,, \eeq has been experimentally measured as $\alpha_{\Lambda} = 0.750 \pm 0.009 \pm 0.004$ in refs.~\cite{BESIII:2018cnd,BESIII:2022qax}.
+Although experimental input appears to have been used exclusively to determine the critical input parameter $\alpha_{\Lambda}$ independently of the assumption of QM, a look at the derivation of the angular distributions from which $\alpha_{\Lambda}$ is obtained reveals that the measurement of $\alpha_ {\Lambda}$ {is} inferred from a fit to a QFT prediction~\cite{Faldt:2017kgy}, and thus it is only valid within the assumptions of QM.
+However, this parameter is necessary to interpret the observed distribution $I$.
+Therefore, the interpretation of the $p\bar p$ angular correlations at BESIII as a test of LHVTs depends in two critical points on assuming QM in the measurement of decay angular parameters and thus cannot exclude LHVTs.
+The same is true for the next section of the paper, where the corresponding dependence on $\alpha_{\Lambda}$ appears in the CHSH inequality.